 While I have tried to teach my own daughters to always be kind, I appreciate it when that value is validated by their friends.
 I notice when the girls my daughters hang out with speak kindly of others and change the subject or stand up for someone if mean gossip begins, and I appreciate it.

 5. A good friend treats your child with respect and kindness.

 The same kindness a good friend exhibits towards others, is also given to your child.
 There are no cruel jokes.
 No making fun of your child.
 A good friend builds up and doesn’t tear down.

 Nobody is perfect—not even the best of good friends!
 And my children certainly aren’t perfect.
 A good friend understands this and forgives when their friends mess up.

 7. A good friend stands up for your child when necessary.

 A good friend will always have your child’s back.
 If other kids speak unkindly about her, she will set them straight!

-It's my favorite thing to see my kids happy.
-Chloe was just so darn unhappy when she was hanging out with her bully friend and it hurt my heart to see her like that.
+My daughter was just so darn unhappy when she was hanging out with her bully friend and it hurt my heart to see her like that.
 When my kids come home from spending time with a friend and they are happy and excited to tell me all about it, I am thankful to that friend for being so great!

 A good friend understands the give and take of conversation.
 They don’t make every conversation all about themselves and they listen when your child has something to say.

-10. They love your child.
+10. A good friend loves your child.